tarwn/lessthandot-hugo/blogs/content/posts/2013-01-22-database-design-for-performance.md

   <a href="/wp-content/uploads/blogs/All/design_perf_20.gif?mtime=1358784827"><img alt="" src="/wp-content/uploads/blogs/All/design_perf_20.gif?mtime=1358784827" width="716" height="298" /></a>
 </div>

-As we can see, there isn’t a large difference.
-So far we’ve looked at queries and plans that are similar in resource consumption, other than a slight variance in pages pulled into the buffer.
-Let’s take a look at the order header table now.
+As we can see, there isn't a large difference.
+So far we've looked at queries and plans that are similar in resource consumption, other than a slight variance in pages pulled into the buffer.
+Let's take a look at the order header table now.
 The order header table takes on a severe non-normalized factor.
 The first thing that is obvious is the customer data.
-In the poorly designed order header table, the customer data is not unique – it’s repeated and redundancy starts to creep in.
+In the poorly designed order header table, the customer data is not unique – it's repeated and redundancy starts to creep in.

-With the order header table, poor design and working towards normalization, we’ll start to see a larger impact to the IO requirements, equating to more CPU and buffer usage, from querying the table.
-Let’s take a typical example where a query is needed to return customers that have placed more than 3 orders, the number of orders they have placed, and only orders that have shipped will be acceptable.
+With the order header table, poor design and working towards normalization, we'll start to see a larger impact to the IO requirements, equating to more CPU and buffer usage, from querying the table.
+Let's take a typical example where a query is needed to return customers that have placed more than 3 orders, the number of orders they have placed, and only orders that have shipped will be acceptable.
 To perform this query, we would read both designs slightly differently.

 Poor design – non-normalized